Manchineel: Toxicity

+Its milky white sap produces strong allergic contact dermatitis.
 Standing beneath the tree during rain will cause blistering of the skin from mere contact with this liquid: even a small drop of rain with the sap in it will cause the skin to blister.
 Burning the tree may cause ocular injuries if the smoke reaches the eyes.
 Contact with its milky sap (latex) produces bullous dermatitis, acute keratoconjunctivitis and possibly large corneal epithelial defects.

-Although the fruit is potentially fatal if eaten, no such occurrences have been reported in the modern literature.
+Although the fruit is potentially fatal if eaten, no such occurrences have been reported in modern literature.
 Ingestion can produce severe gastroenteritis with bleeding, shock, and bacterial superinfection, as well as the potential for airway compromise due to edema.

 When ingested, the fruit is reportedly "pleasantly sweet" at first, with a subsequent "strange peppery feeling ... gradually progress[ing] to a burning, tearing sensation and tightness of the throat."
 Symptoms continue to worsen until the patient can "barely swallow solid food because of the excruciating pain and the feeling of a huge obstructing pharyngeal lump."

-In some parts of its range, many trees carry a warning sign - for example on Curaçao - while others are marked with a red "X" on the trunk to indicate danger.
+In some parts of its range, many trees carry a warning sign - for example on the island Curaçao - while others are marked with a red "X" on the trunk to indicate danger.
 In the French Antilles the trees are often marked with a painted red band roughly 1 metre (3 ft) above the ground.

 Although the plant is toxic to many birds and other animals, the black-spined iguana (Ctenosaura similis) is known to eat the fruit and even live among the limbs of the tree.